VMFA-214: World War II

-The unit was originally commissioned as Marine Fighter Squadron 214 (VMF-214) on July 1, 1942, at Marine Corps Air Station Ewa on the island of Oahu, Hawaii.
+The unit was commissioned as Marine Fighter Squadron 214 (VMF-214) on 1 July 1942, at Marine Corps Air Station Ewa on the island of Oahu, Hawaii.
 Initially called the "Swashbucklers," the squadron was moved to Turtle Bay Airfield on Espiritu Santo in the New Hebrides in August.
-There Major Gregory "Pappy" Boyington (Medal of Honor, Navy Cross) took command of the 27 pilots that became the original "Blacksheep" of VMF-214.
+There Major Gregory "Pappy" Boyington (Medal of Honor, Navy Cross) took command of the 27 pilots who became the original "Black Sheep" of VMF-214.

+Major Boyington had just returned from a year's tour in China as a member of the 1st American Volunteer Group, commonly called the Flying Tigers, where he was credited with downing multiple Japanese aircraft.
+Boyington is officially credited with two kills of a claimed six in China, plus another 22 with the Black Sheep, for a total of 28.

+Boyington and Major Stan Bailey were given permission to form the unassigned pilots into a squadron, with the understanding that they would have less than four weeks to have them fully trained and ready for combat.
+The pilots ranged from experienced combat veterans with several air-to-air victories to their credit to new replacement pilots from the United States.

 From Espiritu Santo the squadron was moved forward to Guadalcanal and Henderson Airfield in the Solomon Islands.
+At first, the squadron was not assigned aircraft or ancillary personnel; its pilots flew to Guadalcanal and later the Russell Islands in borrowed planes that were in less-than-satisfactory condition.
 From Guadalcanal they would be moved to Munda and Vella Lavella.

-Major Boyington had just returned from a year's tour in China as a member of the 1st American Volunteer Group commonly called the Flying Tigers, where he was credited with downing multiple Japanese aircraft.
-Boyington is officially credited with 6 kills in China, plus another 22 kills with the Blacksheep, for a total of 28.
-The squadron was not assigned any aircraft or ancillary personnel at first and flew to Guadalcanal and later the Russell Islands in borrowed planes that were in less than satisfactory condition.

-On the evening of September 13, 1943, the men of VMF-214 gathered in their commanding officer's hootch during which time it was suggested that they needed a nickname.
+On the evening of 13 September 1943, the men of VMF-214 gathered in their commanding officer's hut, when it was suggested that they needed a nickname.
 Originally the squadron called itself "Boyington's Bastards" after its new commander, the fact that all of the pilots had been "orphans" and not attached to a squadron when they got together, and the fact they possessed few reliable planes and no mechanics.
-The following day, this new label was presented to the Marine Corps public information officer on the island at the time, Captain Jack DeChant, and found to be unacceptable because civilian newspapers would never print it.
-DeChant then suggested the call sign "Black Sheep" because the expression meant essentially the same thing.
-The pilots ranged from experienced combat veterans, with several air-to-air victories to their credit, to new replacement pilots from the United States.
-Major Boyington and Major Stan Bailey were given permission to form the unassigned pilots into a squadron, with the understanding that they would have less than four weeks to have them fully trained and ready for combat.
+The following day, this new label was presented to the Marine Corps public information officer on the island at the time, Captain Jack DeChant, who rejected it because civilian newspapers would never print it.
+DeChant suggested the call sign "Black Sheep" because the expression meant essentially the same thing.

 Although they dropped the moniker "Boyington's Bastards," the squadron still retains the black bar of bastardy across its shield.
-They chose for their badge the black shield of illegitimacy, the bar sinister, a black sheep superimposed, surrounded by a circle of twelve stars, and crowned with the image of their aircraft, the F4U Corsair.
+They chose for their badge the black shield of illegitimacy, the bend sinister, a black sheep superimposed, surrounded by a circle of 12 stars, and crowned with the image of their aircraft, the F4U Corsair.